osx11/simple-event/README.md

 - If you need an event type with `addEventListener` and `removeEventListener` methods only (to prevent unintended emit), you can use `someEvent.asSubscribeOnlyEvent()`

-- To unsubscribe, use `someEvent.removeEventListener(callback)` modify the code as following:
+- To unsubscribe, use `someEvent.removeEventListener(callback)` or modify the code as following:
 ```typescript
 const subscription = someEvent.addEventListener(v => console.log(v));